Generic Surgical Sciences Examination (GSSE) Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RACS General Surgical Science Examination is a Written examination testing surgical anatomy, physiology, and surgical sciences.
+The Generic Surgical Sciences Examination (GSSE) is Two written papers over two consecutive days; written only, no SAQ, viva, OSCE or practical.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Anatomy underprepared - the GSSE tests surgical anatomy in clinical context, requiring more than anatomical fact recall.